furlat/Abstractions/typed_process_deep_into_dreams.md

-# Typed Processes: From Next-Token Prediction to Abstract Computation in Language Models
+# Typed Processes: From Next-Token Prediction to Abstract Computation in Large Language Models

 ## Abstract